-U.S. Senate leaders have crafted a last-minute deal to reopen the federal government and avoid a U.S. default likely to have harmful effects on the global economy.
+Leaders in the U.S. Senate have crafted a last-minute deal to reopen the federal government and avoid a U.S. default likely to have harmful effects on the global economy.

-The proposal keeps the government running until January 15 and raises the borrowing limit enough to put off the risk of default until February 7.
+Sources say the deal would keep the government running through January 15 and raise the nation's borrowing limit enough to put off the risk of default until February 7.

 But it is unclear if the Republican-led House will have the votes to give final approval to the proposal.